virotosh/bartQueryRec/README.md

-# Use Bart for Query Suggestions
+# Use Bart for Query Generations
 Replicate codes for Transformers for Query Suggestion

 https://dl.acm.org/doi/10.1145/3470562